Going Veg

 I had always been a very heavy meat eater and, unlike many vegetarians I have met over time, I had loved the taste of meat.
 However, my diet had created some negative health consequences for me.
 Starting at age 18, I started thinking about my diet instead of simply eating what my parents and friends ate, but I still tried to maintain my general choices while modifying items on the "edges."

 In graduate school I read Frances Moore Lappè's Diet for a Small Planet.
 In one of the opening sections of the book, she described a hypothetical scene in a restaurant that was empty except for a single diner, eating a meat-based meal.
 The metaphor alluded that the amount of food and energy devoted to that single diner's meal could have fed 60 people eating a vegetarian diet.
 I found this information startling.
 I had never been a Communist or a Socialist regarding monetary matters, but there was something inescapably unfair about creating shortages in things as critical as food.
-I began a vegetarian overnight, much to the shock of my friends!
+I became a vegetarian overnight, much to the shock of my friends!

 Truth be told her book later explained that politics played a greater role in mass hunger than did eating meat, but it was too late for me.
 A habit and mindset that had been with me all my life, evaporated in a single moment, and I never returned.
 Since that time, my reasons for maintaining a vegetarian lifestyle have changed several times from social justice to health to animal rights to ecology as well as other reasons and sometimes in combination.
 While the reasons might change, I have never regretted my decision.